rawmind0/alpine-traefik/README.md

 - `1.0.0-beta.555` [(Dockerfile)](https://github.com/rawmind0/alpine-traefik/blob/master/Dockerfile)

-## Usage
+## Configuration

 This image runs [traefik][traefik] with monit.
+Besides, you can customize the configuration in several ways:

+### Default Configuration

+Traefic is installed with the default configuration and some parameters can be overrided with env variables:

+- TRAEFIK_HTTP_PORT
+- TRAEFIK_ADMIN_PORT

+### Custom Configuration

 Traefik is installed under /opt/traefik and make use of /opt/traefik/etc/traefik.toml and /opt/traefik/etc/rules.toml.

-Http service is available at ${TRAEFIK_HTTP_PORT} and you could add frontend's and backend's throught the traefik rest-api available at ${TRAEFIK_ADMIN_PORT}.
+You can edit this files in order customize configuratin

+You could also include FROM rawmind/alpine-traefik at the top of your Dockerfile, and add your custom config.

+### Rancher

-If you are running it in rancher, you could run [rancher-traefik][rancher-traefik] as a sidekick to get dynamic configuration.
+If you are running it in rancher, you could run rancher-traefik as a sidekick to get dynamic configuration.

-You could also include `FROM rawmind/alpine-traefik` at the top of your `Dockerfile`, and add your custom config.

-## Default parameters

-These are the default parameters to run traefik.
-You could overwrite these values, setting environment variables.

-TRAEFIK_HTTP_PORT=${TRAEFIK_HTTP_PORT:-"8080"}
-TRAEFIK_ADMIN_PORT=${TRAEFIK_ADMIN_PORT:-"8000"}

 ## Example